jarnokoetsier/ScientificProgramming/README.md

 ## App
-To run the app in RStudio, click on "Run App" in the top right corner when having either the `ui.R`, `server.R`, or `global.R` file open in the RStudio window.
+To run the app in RStudio, click on "Run App" in the top right corner when having either the `App/ui.R`, `App/server.R`, or `App/global.R` file open in the RStudio window.

 ![Alt text](/Figures/StartApp.JPG?raw=true "Start App")